Irabago55/Startup_CS_260/notes.md

 3. An event listener is something that waits for an event to occur in javascript and then responds to it
 4. In JS/JSX {} curly braces destruct an object while [] square brackets destructure an array
 5. When a function says "default" it's a keyword that tells other files that use your code that this is the main function in your file.
+6. Importing 'react-dom/client' allows your code to talk to the web browsers (React DOM) to be able to render your code